minprog/cs50x-1718-1819/support/01 Fahrenheit/Fahrenheit.md

 ## Specification

 ### Fahrenheit
-Now, the goal of this program is not to print “Hello, world!”.
-Your assignment is to write a program that converts a temperature in Celsius to Fahrenheit, as per the sample output below, wherein `100` represents some user’s input.
+Now, the goal of this program is not to print "Hello, world!".
+Your assignment is to write a program that converts a temperature in Celsius to Fahrenheit, as per the sample output below, wherein `100` represents some user's input.
 ```
 ./fahrenheit
 C: 100